 When we limit the knees traveling forward, the stress only shifts from the knees to the hips and lower back.
 (Fry 2003)

 Remember that your body is strong and adaptable.
 If you gradually build it up a tolerance towards specific movements, your body will adapt.
 Your knees are capable of running a marathon, just not at once.
 You need time to adapt to this level of stress.
 You can probably squat 200kg and your knees will manage.
-Just build the loads up slowly over time.
-So does your knee adapt with forward knee travel.
+Just build the loads up slowly over time, so your knees adapt to the forward knee travel.
 A cool study from 2014 By Grzelak showed that elite weighlifters actually have thicker cartilage compared to sedentary people.
 Other studies have shown that running also has a positive effect on cartilage.

 Don’t fear certain movements, but build up a tolerance for these movements slowly over time.